dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 	}
 }
 ```
-Also, these fields are  forwarded to the next query level unless there is a cascade at the next level,
-in that case, arguments to cascade are overwritten.
+The cascading nature of field selection is overwritten by a nested @casecade.
-The below query ensures that the author should have field reputation and name.
-And if it has subfield posts then that should also have field text in it.
+For example, the query below ensures that an author has fields reputation and name, and, if it has subfield posts, then that must have field text.

 ```graphql
 {